Robust Phase Retrieval Algorithm for Time-Frequency Structured Measurements: Phase retrieval from Gabor measurements

-To be able to reconstruct a signal $x$ using Algorithm 1, we need to ensure that $|\Lambda''|$ is sufficiently large, so that $\Phi_{\Lambda''} = (g, \Lambda'')$ is a frame.
+To be able to reconstruct a signal $x$ using Algorithm \ref{noiseless_case_alg}, we need to ensure that $|\Lambda''|$ is sufficiently large, so that $\Phi_{\Lambda''} = (g, \Lambda'')$ is a frame.
 Then $x$ can be recovered from its frame coefficients with respect to $\Phi_{\Lambda''}$.
 In terms of the graph of measurements $G$, this means that after we delete all vertices $\lambda$ with zero weight, the resulting graph has a connected component of sufficiently big size.
 As Lemma \ref{Spg_cor} shows, this is satisfied provided that $G$ has a sufficiently big spectral gap.
 The spectral gap of $G = (\Lambda, E)$ can be estimated in terms of the set $C$.
-More precisely, it depends on the Fourier bias of $C$, which is defined in \cite{tao}.
+More precisely, for the random set $C$ constructed in \eqref{edge_frame}, the following result is shown in \cite{mixon2}. \begin{lemma} Pick $d > 36$ and suppose the entries of the characteristic vector~${\bf 1}_D$ of a set~$D$ are independent with distribution $B\left(1,\frac{d\log M}{M}\right)$.
+Take ${C = D\cup (-D)\setminus \{0\}}$ and construct the graph $G$ as above.
+Then with overwhelming probability